siensky/siensky/README.md

-# 👋 Hi, I’m Sienna Lansky
+# 👋 Hi, I’m Sienna

 I’m a **Full-Stack JavaScript Developer student** at **Chas Academy** in Stockholm 🇸🇪 — currently in my **first year**, focusing on **open-source development** and **modern web technologies**.